What Happens to Your Siding During Winter

 • Use a high-quality siding that is designed to withstand the elements.

-• Inspect your siding regularly for signs of damage and repair any damage as soon as possible.
+• Inspect your siding regularly for signs of damage and repair any damage immediately.

 • Seal your siding regularly to protect it from water and moisture.